Families - educating

 before us but also as a means for character-building, service and

-bringing families together in a wholesome, faith-strengthening and beneficial pursuit.
+bringing families together in a wholesome, strengthening and beneficial pursuit.

 Our 1st Virginia Infantry